fanf2/kbd/unix69/lego.md

 we do not need to round to lego stud units!

 using lego draw units, 1 ldu = 0.4 mm, 20 ldu = 1 stud

+LeoCAD says technic beam is 2 ldu less than 8mm wide

+  * inter-beam gap is more generous than inter-brick gap

 left / right